-D: 1 .
-1 Beyond Boundaries
+Beyond Boundaries

-C Right understanding, Relationship and Physical Facilities the basic
+С Right understanding, Relationship and Physical Facilities the basic

 requirements for fulfilment of aspirations of everyhuman being with their

-correct priority
+correct priorit У

 Unit 2 Understanding Harmony in the Human Being -Harmony in Myself

 А Human being as a co-existen ce of the sentient 'I' and the

-material 'Body у'
+material 'Body y'

 В The needs of S Self ('I') and 'H Body'; Understanding the

 (I being the doer, seer andenjoyer)

 С ities of 'I' and harmony in 'I' ;Understanding the

-C

-harmony of I with the Body: Correct appraisal of Physical needs, meaning of Prosperity in detail
+- with the Body:

+neaning of Prosperity in detail

-Unit 3 the Family and
+Unit 3 he Family and

 A tionship; Trust and Respect

-A ional values of
+ional values of

-D 1

-В of Trust; Difference between intention and
+В of Trust; Difference betweenintention and

+D -

 - - Respect; Difference between respect and

 differentiation

-in relationship
+0 salient values 1

 C ety being an extension of family; Visualizing a

-nonious order i 5
+nonious order i

 to world family

 Unit 4 Harmony in the Nature and Existence

-Α The harmony in the Nature
+A The harmony in the Nature

 В Interconnectedness and mutual fulfilment among the four orders of nature

-recyclability and self-regulation in nature ion in nature
+recyclability and self-regulation in nature

-C Understanding Existence as Co-existence of mutually interacting units in
+C Understanding Existence as Co-existence of mutually interacting Co-existence of mutually interacting units in all-

 pervasive space

-Unit 5 · ·
+Unit 5 Competence in professional ethics

-А
+А Ability to utilize the professional competence for augmenting universal

 human order

 В Ability to identify the scope and characteristics of people-friendly and eco-

-ction systems,
+friendly production systems,

-С op appropriate technologies and management
+С Ability to ider tify and develo op appropriate technologies and management

-C ~ ove production
+patterns for above production systems. i systems.

-Mode of Theory ore production
+Mode of Mode of Theory

-examination Theory
+examination

-Weightage СА MTE ETE
+Weightage ETE

 Distribution 30% 20% 50%

 Text book/s

-Text book/s garia, "A foundation course in Human Values

-0.1 cel books, New Delhi
+and professional Ethics", Excel books, New Delhi

 Other Indian Ethos and ModernManagement,

-References ook Co., Luckr
+References ook Co., Luckn e

+iverciteitets

 2. A.N.
-Tripathy, 2003, Human Values, New AgeInternational
+Tripathy, 2003, Human Values, New AgeInternational Publishers.

-Publishers.

-PL Dhar, RR G aur, Science an nd Humanism, Commonwealth Purblishers.
+PL Dhar, RR Gaur, Science and Humanism, Commonwealth Purblishers.

+PL Dhar, KK Gaur, Science and Humanism, Commonwearm Purofishers.

-Sch ool: SHSS Batch: 2018-2021
+Sch ool: SHSS Batch: 2019-2022

-Program: Current Academic Year: 2019-2020
+Program: Current Academic Year: 2020-2021

-Bra nch: Semester: III
+Branch: Semester: III

 1 Course Code CAP 201

 2 Course Title Computer Applications

 3 Credits 2

-4 Contact Hours (L-T-P) 1-0-2
+4 Contact 1-0-2

+Hours

+(L-T-P)

 Course Status Compulsory

-6 Course Objective Gain a working knowledge of Microsoft Office Suite and usage of computers for enhancing their skills.
-Understand computers for making reports, presentations and for research work
+6 Course • Gain a working knowledge of Microsoft Office Suite and usage of

+Objective computers for enhancing their skills.

+• Understand computers for making reports, presentations and for

+research work

-7 Course Outcomes CO1: The student will be able to demonstrate appropriate use of computers (hardware) and software applications.
-CO2: The student is able to apply concepts and is able to work in MS-Word efficiently.
-CO3: Use formulas and Functions in MS-Excel for Manipulating Data for Business Applications.
-CO4: The student learns to design and create presentations using application software like MS-Powerpoint.
+7 Course CO1: The student will be able to demonstrate appropriate use of computers

+Outcomes (hardware) and software applications.

+CO2: The student is able to apply concepts and is able to work in MS-

+Word efficiently.

+CO3: Use formulas and Functions in MS-Excel for Manipulating Data for

+Business Applications.

+CO4: The student learns to design and create presentations using

+application software like MS-Powerpoint.

-Course Description As digitization is touching our lives in almost all spheres and due to this computer is omnipresent.
-This is a course that has been designed with the basic user in mind, someone who wants to learn more about computers.
-It begins with basic concepts and builds intermediate skills with knowledge about various computer softwares.
-Practical, hands-on tutorials enable students to develop their skills step by step.
+Course As digitization is touching our lives in almost all spheres and due to this

+Description computer is omnipresent.
+This is a course that has been designed with the

+basic user in mind, someone who wants to learn more about computers.
+It

+begins with basic concepts and builds intermediate skills with knowledge

+about various computer softwares.
+Practical, hands-on tutorials enable

+0 students to develop their skills step by step.

 8 Outline syllabu

-Unit 1 Computer Organization and Architecture
+Computer Organization and Architecture

+A Number systems and character representation, binary

+Arithmetic

-A Number systems and character representation, binary Arithmetic Concept of File and Folder in a computer, Primary, secondary, auxiliary memory RAM, ROM, cache memory, cookies, hard disks, optical disks
+• Concept of File and Folder in a computer, Primary, secondary, auxiliary

+memory

+• RAM, ROM, cache memory, cookies, hard disks, optical disks

-B System Software: Operating system, Translators, interpreter, compiler Overview of operating system, function of operating system.
+В • System Software: Operating system, Translators, interpreter, compiler

+• Overview of operating system, function of operating

+system.

 Microsoft Windows and the different versions

-С Application software: General Purpose PackagedSoftware and tailor made software
+Application software: General Purpose PackagedSoftware and

+tailor made software

 Unit 2 Microsoft Word